|

 -

 Identify your hardware: Before downloading the driver, you need to know the make and model of your motherboard or PCI device.
-You can usually find this information in your system's Device Manager or by checking your computer’s documentation.
+You can usually find this information in your system's Device Manager

 -